-The Director of Discipline will be in charge of disciplining students when necessary.
+The Assistant Principal will be in charge of disciplining students when necessary.
 This may include: office conferences, corporal punishment, detention, phone calls to parents, in-school suspension, out-of-school suspension, expulsion.

 All forms of discipline will be documented with a copy sent to parents.